 This cemetery attracts many visitors who come to pay their respect to the heroes of the American revolution.
 Many have talked of the place being haunted by ghosts of the people who were buried alive there.
 The dead here are not at peace yet, and they are keen to show that.

-Boston is a perfect place to celebrate Halloween with your kids.
-The town’s history and documentation of grisly events makes it the perfect place for the haunted.
+Boston is a perfect place to celebrate Halloween and trick or treat with your kids.
+The town’s history and documentation of grisly events make it the perfect place for the haunted.

 There are numerous graves and cemeteries in the city and talks of ghosts are rife everywhere you go.
 The ghosts and gravestones tours that take you through the King’s Chapel burial ground are a good example.